Skip to content

 Joanne Masding is I am an artist based in Birmingham, UK.

-Recent exhibitions include: In the Peaceful Dome, Bluecoat, Liverpool, 2017-18; Touche Eclat, Workplace, Gateshead, 2017; Plaster Ghost Finger Cast, The New Art Gallery, Walsall, 2017 (solo); image music text, IMT Gallery, London, 2016; stuffs wander off, a shape steps in, Two Queens, Leicester, 2016 (solo).
-I have been artist in residence at 501 Artspace, Chongqing, China, Temple Bar Gallery and Studios, Dublin, Ireland and with Research and Cultural Collections at University of Birmingham.
-In 2015 I developed a residency with Berlin-based artist Katharina Ludwig, in collaboration with Grand Union, Birmingham.
-I was awarded a fellowship with John Feeney Charitable Trust in 2016-17.
-Permanent commission Flimsy Signals, made for developers Bruntwood, launched in summer 2018.
-In 2020 I received by nomination an Artist Award from Henry Moore Foundation.
+Recent exhibitions include: Tree and Leaf, Division of Labour, Salford (2023), Copy Out a New Shoot, Modern Painters New Decorators, Loughborough (2022) (solo); My Kid Could've Done That, Holborne Museum, Bath (2021); In the Peaceful Dome, Bluecoat, Liverpool (2017-18); Touche Eclat, Workplace, Gateshead (2017); Plaster Ghost Finger Cast, The New Art Gallery, Walsall (2017) (solo); image music text, IMT Gallery, London (2016); stuffs wander off, a shape steps in, Two Queens, Leicester (2016) (solo).
+I have undertaken residencies with organisations including: 501 Artspace, Chongqing, China, Temple Bar Gallery and Studios, Dublin, Ireland, Research and Cultural Collections at University of Birmingham, Leicestershire Museums Collections.
+Permanent commission Flimsy Signals, made for developers Bruntwood, launched in summer 2018, and 'Make Future Village History', a public artwork for a new housing development in Cardiff, with Persimmon Homes and Studio Response launched in 2021.
+I was awarded a fellowship with John Feeney Charitable Trust in 2016-17 and in 2020 I received by nomination an Artist Award from Henry Moore Foundation.

 I launched Studio Outlet, which sells things made by artists, in late 2018.